qiujian16/k8s-enhancements/keps/sig-multicluster/cluster-inventory/README.md

 #### Option 1

-The `metadat.name` of the cluster should never be set upon creation.
+The `metadata.name` of the cluster should never be set upon creation.
 Only `metadata.generateName` can be set.

 #### Option 2

-The `metadata.name` and `metadata.generataName` must have prefix which should be the same as the `spec.clusterManager.name`.
+The `metadata.name` and `metadata.generateName` must have prefix which should be the same as the `spec.clusterManager.name`.
 Different cluster manager must set a different value of `spec.clusterManager.name` when the cluster is created.